Joachim II Hector: Biography

-Joachim II was born in Cölln.
+Joachim II was born in Cölln and received his education at the imperial court.

 His father, Joachim I Nestor, made Joachim Hector sign an inheritance contract in which he promised to remain Roman Catholic.
 This was intended in part to assist Joachim Nestor's younger brother, the Archbishop-Elector Albert of Mainz.
 Albert had borrowed huge amounts from the banking house of Fugger in order to pay the Holy See for his elevation to the Prince-Bishopric of Halberstadt and for a dispensation permitting him to hold both the Archbishopric of Magdeburg and Archbishopric of Mainz.
+This provided the Hohenzollerns with control over two of the seven electoral votes in imperial elections and many suffragan dioceses to levy dues.

 Joachim Nestor, who had co-financed this accumulation of offices, agreed to let Albert recover these costs by the sale of indulgences to his subjects.
-Joachim's neighbor, Elector John Frederick I of Saxony, forbade the sale of indulgences, because Albert had outbid his candidate for the see of Mainz, but also on principle, being persuaded by his subject Martin Luther.
+Joachim's neighbor, John Frederick I, Elector of Saxony, forbade the sale of indulgences, because Albert had outbid his candidate for the see of Mainz, but also on principle, being persuaded by his subject Martin Luther.
 Thus repayment of the debt to the Fugger depended on the sale of indulgences to Catholic believers in Brandenburg.
 However, had Joachim Hector not agreed to this, he would likely have been passed over in the line of inheritance.

 His first marriage was to Magdalena of Saxony from the ducal Albertine line of the House of Wettin.
 She died in 1534.

 In 1535 he married Hedwig, daughter of King Sigismund I the Old of Poland.
 As the Jagiellon dynasty was Catholic, Joachim II promised Sigismund that he would not make Hedwig change her religious affiliation.

 With the deaths of his father Joachim Nestor (1535) and father-in-law Sigismund (1548), Joachim turned gradually to the Protestant Reformation.
 On 1 November 1539, he received Communion under both kinds in Spandau's St. Nicholas' Church, an act that indicated a degree of sympathy with the new religious ideas.
 However, Joachim did not explicitly adopt Lutheranism until 1555, to avoid open confrontation with his ally, Emperor Charles V. Prior to this, Joachim promulgated a conservative church order that was Lutheran in doctrine, but retained many traditional religious institutions and observances, such as the episcopate, much of the Mass in Latin, religious plays and feast days.